Tchagrie/TextminingR/README.md

 # TextminingR
-Textmining using R and WordCloud
+Textmining using R and WordCloud.